Security

 - Be careful about giving out personal information online.
 Practice safe computing.

-What to do if you if you suspect account fraud.
+What to do if you suspect account fraud.

 - Don't panic!
 Contact the appropriate bank or creditor for any account that has been tampered with, or opened fraudulently, so that appropriate action can be taken.